Edward Teller: US government work and political advocacy

 He was Director of the Lawrence Livermore National Laboratory, which he helped to found with Ernest O. Lawrence, from 1958 to 1960, and after that he continued as an associate director.
 He chaired the committee that founded the Space Sciences Laboratory at Berkeley.
 He also served concurrently as a professor of physics at the University of California, Berkeley.
 He was a tireless advocate of a strong nuclear program and argued for continued testing and development—in fact, he stepped down from the directorship of Livermore so that he could better lobby against the proposed test ban.
 He testified against the test ban both before Congress as well as on television.
+Teller was involved with the Citizens Committee for a Free Cuba, an anti-Castro organisation formed in the 1960s.

 Teller established the Department of Applied Science at the University of California, Davis and Lawrence Livermore National Laboratory in 1963, which holds the Edward Teller endowed professorship in his honor.
-In 1975 he retired from both the lab and Berkeley, and was named Director Emeritus of the Livermore Laboratory and appointed Senior Research Fellow at the Hoover Institution.
+In 1975 he retired from both the lab and Berkeley, and was named director emeritus of the Livermore Laboratory and appointed Senior Research Fellow at the Hoover Institution.
 After the end of communism in Hungary in 1989, he made several visits to his country of origin, and paid careful attention to the political changes there.

 Global climate change

 Teller was one of the first prominent people to raise the danger of climate change, driven by the burning of fossil fuels.
 At an address to the membership of the American Chemical Society in December 1957, Teller warned that the large amount of carbon-based fuel that had been burnt since the mid-19th century was increasing the concentration of carbon dioxide in the atmosphere, which would "act in the same way as a greenhouse and will raise the temperature at the surface", and that he had calculated that if the concentration of carbon dioxide in the atmosphere increased by 10% "an appreciable part of the polar ice might melt".

-In 1959, at a symposium organised by the American Petroleum Institute and the Columbia Graduate School of Business for the centennial of the American oil industry, Edward Teller warned that:
+In at 1959, a symposium organised by the American Petroleum Institute and the Columbia Graduate School of Business for the centennial of the American oil industry, Edward Teller warned that: